-What classes will be offered in your virtual program this summer 2021?
+What classes will be offered in your face-to-face program this summer 2021?

-This virtual summer 2021 students will have an opportunity to participate in the following classes:
+This summer 2021 students will have an opportunity to participate in the following classes:

 Puppetry: Learn how to craft and manipulate puppets made out of things found around your home.
 In this course not only will you gain insight into the artistry and practice of puppets in theatre but you will also learn how to be the puppet master.

-Acting 1: Ages 12-14 In our introductory course students will learn the importance of ensemble building through a series of virtual theatre games and exercises.
-All techniques taught will be tailored towards Acting on Camera.
+Acting: In this course students will learn the importance of ensemble building through a series of virtual theatre games and exercises.

 Stage Make-up: Have you ever wanted to learn how fairies, creatures and witches are brought to the stage?
 This is the class for you.
 You will learn the basic skills of how to paint and transform your face into a character but how you create one as well using color, texture and perhaps a fake nose or two.